 Smyth B. (2021).
 How recreational marathon runners hit the wall: A large-scale data analysis of late-race pacing collapse in the marathon.
 PloS one, 16(5), e0251513. https://doi.org/10.1371/journal.pone.0251513

-Disclaimer: I am studying for my MS in Applied Exercise Science with a concentration in Sports Nutrition.
+Disclaimer: I have an MS in Applied Exercise Science with a concentration in Sports Nutrition.
 I will sit for my C-ISSN exam soon, but am not a registered dietitian.
 However, you may find you need to work with a registered dietitian for personalized nutrition advice.